mongodb/docs/source/includes/fact-dot-notation.rst

 MongoDB uses the *dot notation* to access the elements of an array and to access the fields of a subdocument.

-For example, to access an element of an array by the index position, you concatenate the array name with the dot (``.``) and zero-based index position and enclose in quotes:
+To access an element of an array by the zero-based index position, concatenate the array name with the dot (``.``) and zero-based index
+position:

 .. code-block:: javascript

    '<array>.<index>'

-To access a field of a subdocument with *dot-notation*, you concatenate the subdocument name with the dot (``.``) and the field name and enclose in quotes:
+To access a field of a subdocument with *dot-notation*, concatenate the subdocument name with the dot (``.``) and the field name:

 .. code-block:: javascript